mdn/content/files/en-us/web/api/cspviolationreportbody/index.md

 _Also inherits properties from its parent interface, {{DOMxRef("ReportBody")}}._

 - {{domxref("CSPViolationReportBody.blockedURL")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : A string representing the URL of the resource that was blocked because it violates the CSP policy.
+  - : A string representing the URL of the resource that was blocked because it violates the CSP.
 - {{domxref("CSPViolationReportBody.columnNumber")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : The column number in the document or worker at which the violation occurred.
 - {{domxref("CSPViolationReportBody.disposition")}} {{ReadOnlyInline}} {{Experimental_Inline}}